Rivoli Ballroom

-The Rivoli Ballroom is the only intact 1950s ballroom remaining in London, England.
-It is famed for its original decor and interior fittings, including red velvet, flock wallpaper, chandeliers, glitter balls and oversized Chinese lanterns.
-The venue is often used as a film location and plays host to many dance and musical events.
+The Rivoli Ballroom is an 1950s ballroom in London, England.
+It has original decor and interior fittings, including red velvet, flock wallpaper, chandeliers, glitter balls and oversized Chinese lanterns.
+The venue is used as a film location and plays host to dance and musical events.

 History

 The current building was originally the Crofton Park Picture Palace which opened in July 1913.
 It was designed by Henley Attwater with a simple barrel-vaulted auditorium.
 It became The Rivoli Cinema in 1929.

 The last film there was shown on 2 March 1957 after which the building was converted to a dance hall by local businessman Leonard Tomlin.
 It reopened as The Rivoli on Boxing Day, 1959 with a large Canadian sprung maple dance floor.
 Further improvements were made with the addition of a Member's Bar in 1960.
-It is currently owned by Bill Mannix.